 Economic Injury Disaster Loans and Emergency Economic Injury Grants (Still Available Until December 31, 2021)

-The stimulus includes $10 billion in funding for a provision to provide an advance of $10,000 within three days of application to small businesses and nonprofits who apply for the SBA EIDL loan.
+Economic Injury Disaster Loan (EIDL) is a provision to provide an advance of $10,000 within three days of application to small businesses and nonprofits who apply for the SBA EIDL loan.
 This advance will provide economic relief to businesses that are currently experiencing a temporary loss of revenue.
-EIDLs are loans of up to $2 million that carry interest rates up to 3.75 percent for companies and up to 2.75 percent for private non-profits, as well as principal and interest deferment at the Administrator’s discretion.
+EIDLs are loans of up to $2 million that carry interest rates up to 3.75 percent for companies and up to 2.75 percent for private non-profits, as well as principal and interest deferment at the SBA Administrator’s discretion.
 The loans may be used to pay for expenses that could have been met had the disaster not occurred, including payroll and other operating expenses.
-You can get information and make application at the following website: https://disasterloan.sba.gov/ela/
+You can get information and make application at the following website: https://www.sba.gov/page/disaster-loan-applications.

 Or businesses can contact the SBA call center at (800) 659-2955 (TTY: 1-800-877-8339) or email firstname.lastname@example.org.
 The call center is open Monday – Sunday, 8a.m. – 8p.m.
 ET.